Nick Caserio: New England Patriots

 In 2001, Caserio was hired by the New England Patriots as a personnel assistant.
 Caserio moved to the scouting department as an area scout in 2003.
 In 2004, Caserio was promoted to the Patriots' director of pro personnel, a position he served until 2006.
 In 2008 Caserio returned to the personnel department as the Patriots' director of player personnel.
 He remained in that position through the 2020 season.
 During Caserio's tenure with the Patriots, his position as director of player personnel did not give him final say over the roster; that power was held by Patriots head coach Bill Belichick.

 Houston Texans

-On January 7, 2021, Caserio was named the general manager of the Houston Texans after spending 20 seasons with the New England Patriots.
+On January 7, 2021, Caserio was named the general manager of the Houston Texans.
+He was given the additional title of executive vice president in June 2023.

 Personal life

 Caserio earned his degree in finance from John Carroll University and later earned his master's of business administration from Saginaw Valley State University.
-Caserio and his wife, Kathleen, were married in June 2009 and have three daughters together.
+Caserio and his wife, Kathleen, married in June 2009 and have three daughters together.